chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 not, we return, and so on.
 It's every time you have a WeakPtr, if you were thinking of a timeline, every time you touch a WeakPtr, your timeline splits.
 And so you get this exponential timeline of possible states that your software's in.
 That's really intense.
-Whereas every time you cannot do that, say this can't be null, so instead of WeakPtr, you're using SafeRef.
-This can't be not here or null, actually.
-WeakPtr can't just be straight up null.
-This is always present.
+Whereas every time you can not do that, say this can't be null, so instead of WeakPtr, you're using SafeRef.
+This can't be not here or null, actually - WeakPtr can just be straight up null - this is always present.
 Then you don't have a split in your timeline, and that makes it a lot easier to understand what your software is doing.
 And so for `raw_ptr`, it followed this historical precedent.
 It lets you have a null value inside of